SergiR1996/PELEAnalysis-Processing/README.md

 ## Requirements

-* Python 2.7 or higher or Python 3.1 or higher must be installed.
+* Python 2.7 or higher or Python 3.1 or higher must be installed (To use all the scripts in the repository, Python 3.1 or higher is recommended).

 * Schrodinger Python API for Preprocessing and Protein\_Mutator scripts.